ComfyUI-Workflow/awesome-comfyui/README.md

 - [**ComfyUI-Qais-Helper**](https://github.com/QaisMalkawi/ComfyUI-QaisHelper): This Extension adds a few custom QOL nodes that ComfyUI lacks by default.
 - [**ComfyUI-Vsgan**](https://github.com/yuvraj108c/ComfyUI-Vsgan): Nodes:Upscale Video Tensorrt
 - [**ComfyUI Rife TensorRT**](https://github.com/yuvraj108c/ComfyUI-Rife-Tensorrt): This project provides a TensorRT implementation of [a/RIFE](https://github.com/hzwer/ECCV2022-RIFE) for ultra fast frame interpolation inside ComfyUI
-- [**ComfyUI Better Strings**](https://github.com/HaydenReeve/ComfyUI-Better-Strings): Strings should be easy, and simple.
-This extension aims to provide a set of nodes that make working with strings in ComfyUI a little bit easier.
 - [**net tool node for comfyui**](https://github.com/LyazS/comfyui-nettools): A net tool node for comfyui, rewrite from [comfyui-tooling-nodes](https://github.com/Acly/comfyui-tooling-nodes) but support more big data sending.
 - [**ComfyUI_TextAssets**](https://github.com/bilal-arikan/ComfyUI_TextAssets): With this node you can upload text files to input folder from your local computer.
 - [**NX_HuggingFace_Flux**](https://github.com/Franck-Demongin/NX_HuggingFace_Flux): Nodes:Hugging Face Flux